aditya-xq/terminal/README.md

 ## Inspiration and Credits

-Here are some inspiration for this kind of terminal website.
+Here are some inspirations for this kind of terminal website.

 - [Sat Naing's terminal portfolio](https://github.com/satnaing/terminal-portfolio)
 - [term m4tt72](https://term.m4tt72.com/)